-Reduce holiday season chaos by completing these 8 simple holiday prep tasks NOW!
+Reduce holiday season chaos by completing these 8 simple things on your holiday to do list NOW!

 When it comes to reducing that sense of overwhelm that goes hand-in-hand with the holiday season, the name of the game is